 Not every church leader is familiar with HR terms and concepts.
-ChurchSalary is here to help you with the basics.
+ChurchSalary is here to help.

 Salaries are distributed across a range.
 This salary range is measured and reported using quartiles or percentiles.
 The range between these data points can be calculated as a salary spread (e.g., 50 percent).
 After performing market research utilizing resources like ChurchSalary, your church can calculate a new salary range using a localized or adjusted midpoint and an industry-standard human resources (HR) formula.